We’ve all heard the expression “no pain, no gain” when it comes to exercise.

 When lactic acid remains in the area where it was “burned”, soreness can result.

-This is expected, and it’s not really an issue if it resolves itself in a couple of days.
+Soreness is expected, and it’s not really an issue if it resolves itself in a couple of days.

-But that doesn’t mean it’s a terribly pleasant experience.
+But, that doesn’t mean it’s a terribly pleasant experience.

-If soreness lasts longer than a couple of days, you may have experienced an injury, and it’s a good idea to contact a sports and running injuries physical therapist to help.
+If you have experienced an injury, it’s a good idea to contact a sports and running injuries physical therapist to schedule an injury consultation and discuss solutions.

 How To Relieve Muscle Soreness Quicker